Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 These changes don't affect Dropbox's core security, but organizations that relied on these specific features may find alternatives better suited to their needs.

-What Is Zero-Knowledge Encryption?
+What Is the Difference Between Standard and Zero-Knowledge Encryption?

-Zero-knowledge encryption is the technical term for a simple concept: your files are encrypted on your device before they ever leave it, and only you hold the keys.
+Zero-knowledge encryption means your files are encrypted on your device before they ever leave it.

 How It Works